| Panoramas I shoot panoramas from a tripod. If you have a good panorama stitching software package the tripod is not strictly

 only shoot 12 shots 30° apart, since that's easier to index.
 (My tripod has a six pointed design on the pivot axles,

+so I can eyeball my aim points using the points an half way between the points as index marks.)
 Of course you can do the same calculation in the vertical direction.
 Here, covering the whole 180° isn't the issue,

 but getting enough vertical overlap to register the shots is critical.
 Getting started, I had several screwed up shoots